julius-speech/julius/jcontrol/README.md

 #### `changegram prefix`

 Send the specified grammar to Julius, and request it to switch the whole grammar to the grammar.
-The grammer can be specified by `prefix` which means `prefix.dfa` and `prefix.dict`.
+The grammar can be specified by `prefix` which means `prefix.dfa` and `prefix.dict`.
 Valid only when the current recognition process is grammar-mode or isolated-word-mode.
 On isolated-word-mode, the argument should be the full name of the dictionary file `foobar.dict`, not the prefix.

 #### `addgram prefix`

 Send the specified grammar to Julius, and request it to add the grammar as a new grammar.
-The grammer files can be specified by `prefix`, which means `prefix.dfa` and `prefix.dict`.
+The grammar files can be specified by `prefix`, which means `prefix.dfa` and `prefix.dict`.
 On isolated-word-mode, the argument should be the full name of the dictionary file `foobar.dict`, not the prefix.

 #### `deletegram gramlist`